Mondshein Sequences (a.k.a. (2,1)-Orders): Applications

-Once the current embedding $M_i$ contains $u$, we have added all the vertices of $G$ and are done.
+Once the current embedding $M_i$ contains $u$, we have added all edges of $G$ and are done.
 Otherwise, $u$ is contained in $\overline{G_i}$, according to Definition~\ref{def:canonicalordering}.2.
 Then $\overline{G_i}$ contains a path from each inner vertex of $P_j$ to $u$, according to Lemma~\ref{lem:connected}.
-Since $u$ is contained in the outer face of the final embedding, adding the long ear $P_j$ to $M_i$ can preserve planarity only when it is embedded into the outer face $f$ of $M_i$.
-Thus, we only have to check that both endpoints of $P_j$ are contained in $f$ (this is easy to test by maintaining the vertices of the current outer face).
-If yes, we embed $P_j$ into $f$.
-Otherwise, we output ``not planar''; if desired, a Kuratowski-subdivision can then be extracted in linear time.
+Since $u$ is contained in the outer face of the unique embedding of $G$, adding the long ear $P_j$ to $M_i$ can preserve planarity only when it is embedded into the outer face $f$ of $M_i$.
+Thus, we only have to check that both endpoints of $P_j$ are contained in $f$ (this is easy to test by maintaining the vertices of the outer face).
+For the same reason, the short ears directly succeeding $P_j$ can preserve planarity only if the set $S$ of their endpoints in $G_i$ is contained in $f$.
+Note that, if there is at least one such short ear, $P_j$ has precisely one inner vertex $v$ due to Property~\ref{lem:canonical}.7 and all short ears directly succeeding $P_j$ have $v$ as endpoint.

-Until now we ignored short ears, but have already constructed a planar embedding $M'$ of a spanning subgraph of $G$.
-In order to test whether the addition of the short ears to $M'$ can make the embedding non-planar, we pass through the construction of $M'$ once more, this time adding short ears.
-Whenever a long ear $P_j$ is embedded, we test whether all short ears that join a vertex of $inner(P_j)$ with a vertex of $G_{j-1}$ can be embedded while preserving a planar embedding.
-Note that if $D$ is a canonical ordering of $M$, $G_{j-1}$ must be $2$-connected and the outer face of $G_{j-1}$ must be a cycle, according to~\cite[Corollary~1.3]{Thomassen1981}.
-The last fact allows for an easy test whether adding the short ears preserves a planar embedding.
+Thus, if the endpoints of $P_j$ and $S$ are contained in $f$, we embed $P_j$ and the short ears into $f$ in the only possible way, i.e.\ as a path or as one new vertex $v$ with the short ears and the two edges of $P_j$ as incident edges.
+Otherwise, we output ``not planar''.
+If desired, a Kuratowski-subdivision can then be easily extracted in time $O(n)$, as shown in~\cite[Lemma~5]{Schmidt2013b} (the extraction is even simpler, as we do not make use of adding ``claws'').

+\paragraph{Application 4:} Contractible Subgraphs in 3-Connected Graphs\\ A connected subgraph $H$ of a $3$-connected graph $G$ is called \emph{contractible} if contracting $H$ to a single vertex generates a $3$-connected graph.
+It is easy to show that a connected subgraph $H$ is contractible if and only if $G-V(H)$ is $2$-connected.
+While many structural results about contractible subgraphs are known in graph theory, we are not aware of any non-trivial result that computes them.